-Their ‘50 things to do before you’re 11¾’ challenge contains loads of ideas for fun outdoor activities.
+Their ‘50 things to do before you’re 11¾’ challenge contains loads of ideas for fun outdoor learning activities.
 They are suitable to do all year round.
 Now they’ve added extra information about doing the challenges safely at home during lockdown.

 - Type of challenge: 50 activities to complete

 - Why we love them: The activities are perfect for families to complete together.

 WWF is the world’s leading independent conservation organisation.
 They are looking for ways to transform the future for wildlife and help us live sustainably.